Flood Warnings

 Northern Ireland Flood Response Numbers

-Rivers Agency - if flooding is coming from rivers or overflowing watercourses:
+Rivers Agency Number is - 0300 2000 100 if flooding is coming from rivers or overflowing watercourses.

-A small leaflet with these numbers, coverage area maps and basic flood advice is available from the Rivers Agency or online in PDF format at: http://www.riversagencyni.gov.uk
+More information and a leaflet with the number and what to do, coverage area maps and basic flood advice is available from the Rivers Agency website.

 BBC TV Weather Forecasts

-The BBC includes only Severe Flood Warnings in their TV weather forecasts but by then water may already be lapping at your door!
+It is always best to look at the Environment Agency website for accurate flood warnings.
+The BBC includes only Severe Flood Warnings in their TV weather forecasts so by then water may already be lapping at your door!

-The Met Office gives detailed weather forecasts by area and severe weather warnings at www.metoffice.com.
+- The Met Office: detailed weather forecasts by area and severe weather warnings.

-The Tornado and Storm Research Organisation (TORRO) provides an online forecast of severe thunderstorms and tornados for the immediate 48 hour period.
+- Tornado and Storm Research Organisation (TORRO provides an online forecast of severe thunderstorms and tornados for the immediate 48 hour period.

 Traffic Information for Motorways and Trunk Roads